-All that said, we turn to the geometric foundations of gravity.
-The usual Einstein-Hilbert action is given in terms of the scalar curvature which is the lowest order curvature invariant.
-Therefore, a logical way to go is to consider higher curvature models, i.e. keeping up with the same geometric foundations as the standard GR.
-Many of these generalizations are plagued (or blessed) by degeneration with scalar-tensor theories, in the sense that they can be equivalently rewritten as GR with an additional scalar field.
+Having said that, we will turn to the geometric foundations of gravity.
+The~standard Einstein--Hilbert action is given in terms of the scalar curvature, which is the lowest-order curvature invariant.
+Therefore, a~logical way to proceed is to consider higher curvature models, i.e.,~keeping up with the same geometric foundations as the standard GR.
+Many of these generalizations are afflicted (or blessed) by degeneration with scalar--tensor theories, in~the sense that they can be equivalently rewritten as GR with an additional scalar~field.

-Probably, the most famous one of these models is $f(R)$ gravity including the case of Starobinsky inflation \cite{Star}.
-It is often claimed to be one of the simplest and also a natural choice from the point of view of quantum gravitational corrections.
-However, in this case the question is why only the scalar curvature is there.
-An honest incorporation of quantum corrections would also require more troublesome terms in the action.
-Moreover, the article \cite{Star} is actually an interesting example of motivations in gravity research.
-It was not about a physically motivated model of inflation as it is often being told today, but just a way to avoid the initial singularity.
-This avoidance has been achieved simply by choosing the one particular trajectory which asymptotes to an exact de Sitter spacetime in the past, and therefore can be taken as practically no success in resolving singularities.
+Perhaps the most renowned one of these models is $f(R)$ gravity, which includes the case of Starobinsky inflation~\cite{Star}.
+It is often claimed to be one of the simplest models, and it is~also a natural choice from the point of view of quantum gravitational corrections.
+However, in~this case, it is fair to ask why only the scalar curvature is included there, since an honest incorporation of quantum corrections would also require more troublesome terms in the action.
+Moreover, the~original article by Starobinsky~\cite{Star} is in fact an interesting example of motivations in gravity research, since the original aim was simply to avoid the initial singularity, and~it was not about a physically motivated model of inflation as it is often regarded today.
+The~ avoidance of the singularity was achieved simply by choosing the one particular trajectory which asymptotes to an exact de Sitter spacetime in the past and~therefore can be considered as practically having no success in resolving~singularities.